MicroEJ/docs/Tutorials/tutorialSNINonBlockingCall.rst

 The ``Java_example_NativeCCallExample_waitButton()`` function will now suspend the current Java thread.
 It will also store the information required to resume it and return the index of the pressed button.

+The SNI functions used in this example are defined in ``sni.h``.
+See this header file for a more detailed description of the API.

 - Store the ID of the Java thread that called the function.
 This ID should be stored in a global variable.
   It is used to resume the Java thread when a button is pressed.